Carl-Henric/MS1/README.md

 - Surface Duo
 - Galaxy Fold.

-All testing has been made manually.
+All testing has been made manually and have also been tested on different computers and phones.

 **Contact form**

 The contact form has been tested on both desktop and mobile devices and it works well, except the form is not sended.
 The Email field is required and it reacts when there is no “@” filled in.
-Tested in various browsers and devices.

 **Contact**